By Gaurav JainPublished on

 The APC network's interventions at this session included:

-Cover image via Mission of Rwanda UN Twitter account.
+Cover image via ITU Liaison Office with the UN in New York Twitter account.